celery/celery/docs/userguide/canvas.rst

     >>> group.skew(start=1, stop=10)()

-which means that the first task will have a countdown of one second, the second task a countdown of two seconds, and so on.
+This means that the first task will have a countdown of one second, the second task a countdown of two seconds, and so on.